pvial/horariofacil/README.md

 For the first two, the Golden Seven exist but are buggy. **Your primary job** is to debug them all until you can create, read, update, and delete each of coffee beans, and foods without running into any issues.
 Your secondary job is to do a bit of geocoding on the show page of Foods.

-Then you have to build the Golden Seven for Lists from scratch.
+Then you have to build the Golden Seven for Lists from scratch, the same way that you did for Photogram Golden 7.
+Hint: [the README for Photogram Golden 7](https://github.com/appdev-projects/photogram-golden-7#photogram-golden-seven) will come in handy.

 ### [Here is your target.](https://catalog-debug-target.herokuapp.com/)